strengejacke/ggeffects/README.md

   i.e. non-focal predictors are set to their mean (numeric variables) or mode (factors, or “most common” value in case of character vectors).

-  Question answered: “What is the predicted value of the response at meaningful values or levels of my focal terms for a ‘typical’ observation in my data?”, where ‘typical’ refers to certain characteristics of the remaining predictors.
+  Question answered: “What is the predicted (or: expected) value of the response at meaningful values or levels of my focal terms for a ‘typical’ observation in my data?”, where ‘typical’ refers to certain characteristics of the remaining predictors.

 - `"marginalmeans"`: calls `ggemmeans()`, i.e. non-focal predictors are